-(f) Inventory valuation
+(4) Inventory valuation

 Estimates of net realizable value of inventories take into consideration that inventories may be damaged, become wholly or partially obsolete, or their selling prices have declined.
 The estimates are based on the most reliable evidence available at the time the estimates are made.
+Please refer to Note 6 for more details.